 First, let’s discuss the basics and get a list of what you will need:

 - Ammonia: The premise of a fishless cycle is to feed the beneficial bacteria of the nitrogen cycle artificially by dosing ammonia.
 It’s critical to use pure ammonia.
 More specifically, it needs to only contain water and ammonia (usually around 10% ammonia) with no dyes or soaps (known as surfactants).
 Please choose your source wisely; labels often won’t list the soaps that, if introduced, will wreck your aquarium.
-I trust two sources, Ace hardware (if you can go into a store) and Ammonia Clear (available on Amazon).
+I trust two sources, Ace hardware (EDIT: I don’t see that this is sold online any longer – it may be available in a store. ) and Ammonia Clear (available on Amazon).

 - Test Kit: You need to track Ammonia, Nitrite, and Nitrate to know where the cycle is and what to do next.
 The API Freshwater Master Test Kit is all I use – I know it works and once you get some practice, it is very quick getting the water tested and results back.
 Avoid the test strip type kits as they are not accurate or reliable enough.